-- 1. Master's degree from an accredited university in Ministry or Theology, with a minimum GPA of 3.33.on a 4-point scale or 60% grade average.
-Applicants with a CGPA of 3.0 and 3.32 may be admitted on probationary.
-After completing one session the student must obtain a GPA of 3.33 to gain regular admission status - 2.
-Have a minimum of 84 credit hours of Religion/Theology at the undergraduate level.
-Applicants may be required to take appropriate number of prerequisites according to their choice of specialization in DMin. as shall be determined by the Seminary Admissions Committee.

-- 3. Be active in professional ministry for at least 2 4 years and demonstrate aptitude and commitment for the gospel ministry. - 4.
-Be ordained or commissioned to the gospel ministry (limited exceptions could be considered). - 5.
-Three recommendations are required to be completed online.
-One from the local Church Board and one from your previous university and from the employing organization (Conference, Union or Division).
-The applicant should seek the consent of the referees before submitting their details. - 6.
-Submit a paper (2-4 pages) that provides an applicant's objectives in seeking the degree. - 7.
-Completed successfully a course equivalent to GSEM 607 Documentary Research and Writing. - 8.
+- 1. Have a Master's degree in Theology/Religion Ministry or Theology, with a minimum Cumulative Grade Point Average (CGPA) of 3.33 on a 4-point scale or its equivalent.
+Applicants with a CGPA between 3.0 and 3.32 may be admitted on probationary status if they meet the conditions and are recommended for admission to the programme for regularization.
+Applicant's with related Master's degrees shall be required to take appropriate number of prerequisites as shall be determined by the Seminary Admissions' Committee and communicated to the student at the time of admission. - 2.
+Be active in professional ministry for at least 2 years (limited exceptions could be considered) and demonstrate aptitude and commitment for the gospel ministry - 3.
+Be ordained or commissioned to the gospel ministry (limited exceptions could be considered). - 4.
+Have three recommendations completed online.
+One from the local Church Board and one from your previous University and from the employing organization (Conference, Union or Division).
+The applicant should seek the consent of the referees before submitting their details. - 5.
+Submit a paper (2-4 pages) that provides an applicant's objectives in seeking the degree. - 6.
+Complete successfully a course equivalent to GSEM 607 Documentary Research and Writing. - 7.
 Submit their Master's Thesis/Project or its equivalent.
-Those applicants who did not do a Thesis/Project on a Master's level must submit a major paper (approximately 50 pages) showing applicant's research competencies. - 9.
+Those applicants who did not do a Thesis/Project on a Master's level must submit a major paper (approximately 50 pages) showing applicant's research competencies. - 8.
 Demonstrate proficiency in English.